Natural Supplements to Help Dogs Sleep

 L-Theanine for Dogs

-L-Theanine for dogs is often used for anxiety, but it also has many other potential benefits.
+L-Theanine for dogs is often used for stress, but it also has many other potential benefits.
 It can help animals maintain a normal and relaxed disposition, help support cognitive function, help animals cope with external stresses, and even help support normal behavior patterns.

 When you give your dog L-theanine, it crosses into their bloodstream and travels to the brain.
 There, it attaches itself to receptors on nerve cells called GABA receptors.
 These receptors are responsible for relaxing your dog’s body, including their muscles and brain, promoting calming effects.